-As a young marine biologist, she’s had the opportunity to work as an AAUS Scientific Diver for University of North Carolina since 2013 on an offshore reef ecology project, and has participated in several of NOAA’s reef survey missions.
-She’s an avid shark enthusiast and has acted as lead scientist on long-line shark capture and tagging trips for the previous year.
-Since diving with Lindblad Expeditions she has fostered a love for the poles and extreme cold-water diving, and is always excited for the ice water plunge.
+As a young marine biologist, Alyssa Adler has had the opportunity to work as a diver in many capacities.
+For several years, she was a dedicated AAUS scientific diver for University of North Carolina on an offshore reef ecology project, and has participated in several of NOAA’s reef survey missions.
+She has been diving with National Geographic and Lindblad Expeditions as an underwater videographer and ocean educator since 2014 and has fostered a love for the poles and extreme cold-water diving, spending most of her time underwater in sub-freezing temperatures.

 Join us for updates, insider reports & special offers.